What You Need to Know to Secure Your Data

 However, as with all things in the cloud era, security relies on shared commitments from platform providers and customers.
 Google has developed tools and guidelines to ensure security and compliance, and they have strongly encouraged other service providers to leverage encryption, too.
 Despite these efforts, there are no assurances that your data will remain secure once it leaves Google’s protected ecosystem.

-Since many covered entities must share PHI with patients, providers, insurers, and other organizations who do not use Google for Work, it is prudent to add an end-to-end encryption solution like Virtru to always ensure compliance.
+Since many covered entities must share PHI with patients, providers, insurers, and other organizations who do not use Google for Work, it is prudent to add a client-side encryption solution like Virtru to always ensure compliance.
 This additional layer of protection ensures perpetual HIPAA compliance, regardless of where you or your recipients share your data.

 As the diagram below shows, Virtru encrypts emails and files from the client-side, which ensures HIPAA compliance no matter what platforms your recipients use: